-This morning we have a bus tour of Weipa and Rio Tinto’s mine.
+This morning we have a bus tour of Weipa and the Rio Tinto mine.
 We will learn all about the bauxite mining operations and history of the area with our knowledgeable guide.

 We have lunch in Weipa before we get back on the road on our way to Bramwell Station.
-Always an entertaining stopover, we will have a station chat, enjoy happy hour at the licensed bar and often there will be live music!
+Always an entertaining stopover with optional buffet and live music!

 Today we have a free day so no need to pack up camp!

-Your guide will take those who want to tackle the more challenging northern half of the Tele' Track.
+Your guide will take those who want to, out to some of the beautiful sections of the northern half of the Tele' Track.

-You might want to take yourself for a swim and explore around Eliot and Twin Falls.
-There are plenty of swimming holes in the area, an abundance of fauna to seek out and some unique flora to see.
+You might want to take yourself for a swim and explore around Eliot and Twin Falls or take the short drive to Fruit Bat Falls.
+There are plenty of swimming holes in the area and an abundance of flora and fauna to seek out.

 You could try and do all of the above, or none at all.
 It's your choice today!

-Taking some of the lesser used tracks we head to Cape York, we find the terminus of the overland telegraph line and navigate the flats.
+Taking some of the lesser used tracks we head to Pajinka.
 Parking up, we have a short walk over or around the headland before we finally make it to The Tip.
 The northern most point of the Australian mainland!